Table of Contents

 The first item under Date and time is the option to choose the timezone.
 You can set this to be automatically set based on your IP or WiFi/Mobile network information.
-If not, you can Choose from the list to set a timezone manually.
+If not, you can choose from the list to set a timezone manually.

-The next option under Date and time is the slider to enable or disable 24-hour clock.
+The next option under Date and time is the slider to enable or disable the 24-hour clock.
 This is disabled by default.

 Privacy and security

 - Use a prediction service to help complete searches and URLs typed in the address bar or the app launcher search box: Google wants to suggest websites and search keywords when you start typing into the address bar.
 For this to work, Google (or your default search engine) needs to know what you are typing.
-That means, whatever you type will be sent to the search engine even before you hit Enter.
+That means, that whatever you type will be sent to the search engine even before you hit Enter.
 This is enabled by default.
-Don’t want your search engine to know about things before you actually complete your search query?
+Don’t want your search engine to know about things before you complete your search query?
 Disable this.

 - Use a prediction service to load pages more quickly: To make things faster, Google wants to guess/predict what links you might click on a page and load them in the background.
 If you click one of those pages that Google pre-loaded, it will load very fast.
 However, when Google preloads the page in the background, those pages can access your cookies or place a cookie in your browser even before you visit them.
-This happens even if you don’t really visit them.
+This happens even if you don’t visit them.
 This is enabled by default.

-- Use a web service to help resolve navigation errors: Have your noticed Chrome suggesting the correct website when you accidentally type an incorrect address?
+- Use a web service to help resolve navigation errors: Have you noticed Chrome suggesting the correct website when you accidentally type an incorrect address?
 How did Google manage to do that?
 Chrome uses a web service to communicate what you typed.
 This is enabled by default.